Thierry-Santos/ProductApp/README.md

 # Product List App

 This is a React Native application that allows users to view and interact with a list of products.
-The app includes features such as filtering, sorting, and viewing detailed product information.
+The app utilizes the DummyJSON API to fetch product data, and includes features such as filtering, sorting, and viewing detailed product information.
+Additionally, the app supports local push notifications triggered by the app itself.

+This project use

 ## Features